tobini/TruffleMATE/README.md

 Introduction
 ------------

 Mate is an approach for building Virtual Machines that expose their whole structure and behavior to the language level [Mate].
 A [MOP] then enables to adapt reflectively the Virtual Machine behavior at run time.
 TruffleMate is an implementation of the Mate approach in Truffle that started as a branch from the [TruffleSOM] VM.

 This repository contains an extension to the [Truffle][T]-based implementation of SOM, including SOM's standard library, a number of examples and the [Mate v1 Metaobject protocol][M].

+Moreover, TruffleMATE implements an [optimization model][OPT] for making the VM not only reflective, but also efficient, presenting similar performance results than standard VMs when considering peak performance.

 Obtaining and Running TruffleMate
 --------------------------------